hleng1/vagrant/README.md

 1. `vagrant destroy` Destroys all resources that were created during the machine creation process.

-1. Use `sudo dpkg-reconfigure tzdata` to change the guest machine time zone lest make error happens.

 1. Port 80 on guest machine can be accessed at `localhost:8080`.

 1. More on [Vagrant Doc](https://www.vagrantup.com/docs/index.html).